 In this state it can be hard to even imagine happiness.
 Again, the person isn't necessarily "depressed" (although sometimes they might be), but that they feel an absence of emotion, to the point of not remembering what happiness feels like.

-Some people experience this detachment in lesser form.
+Some people experience this detachment in a lesser form.
 They feel that the things they used to enjoy they simply don't enjoy anymore.
 They find that they have less energy or will to spend time with friends or do activities they used to love.
 This emotional detachment doesn't necessarily feel like a complete absence of emotions, but still feels like a problem finding happiness and joy.

 Why This Occurs